buildwithgrove/docs/docs/supported-methods/supported-methods/optimism.md

 |---------|-------------|-------------|
 | Optimism Mainnet | `optimism-mainnet` | 0053 |

+### Archive Data

+For Optimism we support Archival nodes.
+If you are accessing data from 128 blocks or earlier, please ensure to use `optimism-archival`.
+This allows you to query historical data while also ensuring optimal performance.
+The supported methods for the archival chains are identical to their non-archival counterparts.

 ### Supported Methods
 Supported methods are API functions specific to a given blockchain, enabling interaction with its distinct features.
 The following is a comprehensive list of our supported methods, along with brief descriptions to understand their purpose and functionality: